In racing there is a saying – speed costs money.

 The experienced racer dealt with plenty of financial issues when he represented PSM for over ten years in an organization called PRO2.
 Before stepping down in the beginning of 2008, Johnson made plenty of progress during his tenure.
 He even fought to change the name of the class from Pro Stock Bike to Pro Stock Motorcycle, citing that professional riders don’t race $100,000 “bikes.”

-Along with racer turnout becoming alarmingly low, major sponsorship deals have become scarce.
+Major sponsorship deals have become scarce.
 For many teams, getting through a season financially has become more of an exertion than turning the win light on.

 “There’s nothing more important than paying the bills.
 We need to survive, that’s what companies try to do,” Johnson said.
 “We’d like to win every event, but if we can keep racing and stay in the top ten, it’s a great accomplishment.”